 -- Sarah Mitroff

 If you want one backpack that'll work for your daily commute, a day trip or weekend away or as an airplane carry-on, this is it.
-I continue to be amazed at how well designed this bag is every time I use it, and it truly feels like the company thought of everything.
+I continue to be amazed at how well-designed this bag is every time I use it, and it truly feels like the company thought of everything.

 The main compartment gives you enough room for your lunch, a jacket, books and whatever else you might carry on including a hard case for sunglasses.
-Like many travel bags, though, there's a zipper around the outside (all the zippers are weather-sealed, by the way) that expands the size to give you space for shoes and clothes for a day or two.
+Like many travel bags, there's a zipper around the outside (all the zippers are weather-sealed, by the way) that expands the size to give you space for shoes and clothes for a day or two.
 What's unique is that when you expand the bag, it reveals another zipper that opens the backpack like a clamshell for easy packing.

 -- Josh Goldman